AlexOwen/example-react-project/README.md

 - Ensure MongoDB is running on localhost using the default port.
 - To run the application, `npm start` from the back end folder and separately from the front end folder.
+- The front end runs on port 3000, and the back end on 3001.

 **Note** The react application runs in debug/development mode.